John Fletcher (playwright): Collaborations

 The Nice Valour may be a play by Fletcher revised by Thomas Middleton; The Fair Maid of the Inn is perhaps a play by Massinger, John Ford and John Webster, either with or without Fletcher's involvement.
 The Laws of Candy has been variously attributed to Fletcher and to John Ford.
 The Night-Walker was a Fletcher original, with additions by Shirley for a 1639 production.
 Some of the attributions given above are disputed by scholars, as noted in connection with Four Plays in One.
 Rollo Duke of Normandy, an especially difficult case and source of much disagreement among scholars, may have been written around 1617 and later revised by Massinger.

 The first Beaumont and Fletcher folio of 1647 collected 35 plays, most not published before.
 The second folio of 1679 added 18 more, for a total of 53.
-The first folio included The Masque of the Inner Temple and Gray's Inn (1613) and the second The Knight of the Burning Pestle (1607) are widely considered to be solo works, although the latter was in early editions attributed to both writers.
+The first folio included The Masque of the Inner Temple and Gray's Inn (1613) and the second The Knight of the Burning Pestle (1607) both thought to be written by Beaumont alone, although the latter was in early editions attributed to both writers.
 Sir John Van Olden Barnavelt, existed in manuscript and was not published till 1883.
 In 1640 James Shirley's The Coronation was misattributed to Fletcher upon its initial publication and was included in the second Beaumont and Fletcher folio of 1679.